 Though we’ll never know exactly what your labradoodle is thinking when puppy chases their tail around, we do have some insight into how dogs think about relationships.
 Wild dogs live and hunt in packs, and to your dog, you and the other members of your family are fellow pack members.
 This is an important model, because in every pack there are structured power relationships between members.
 If dogs have no dominant–or “alpha”–leader in their human “pack,” if they learn that they can jump up on the couch when they want, drag you down the street on the leash, and get treats when they beg for them, some of them may decide they are running the show.
 Puppies who are never disciplined may begin aggressively testing their boundaries when they reach doggy adolescence.
 They may start ignoring commands, jumping up where they’re not supposed to jump, and protecting their food or their “territory” with growls.
 In extreme cases, they can begin biting.

-In order to have a peaceful, manageable relationship with your dog, it’s important that you establish your position as the leader from the beginning.
+In order to have a peaceful, manageable relationship with your puppy-dog, it’s important that you establish your position as the leader from the beginning.
 You do not have to use physical intimidation to do so.
 Some trainers recommend that owners establish their dominance through a show of physical force ranging from an alpha roll–flipping a dog over so her belly is exposed–to actually biting a dog on the muzzle.
 This can leave a dog feeling threatened and defensive, and may even provoke an attack.
 You don’t need to raise your voice either; shouting can also make dogs nervous and provoke aggression.

 The fact is, these aggressive displays of dominance aren’t necessary.
 Most dogs are perfectly happy submitting to a leader; they actually gain confidence and a sense of security from having someone to follow.
 The job of a good pack leader is to project a sense of strength by using a deep, steady voice, reacting calmly to situations that make the dog nervous, and giving rewards only for good behavior.
 Training your dog to sit and lie down is helpful as well.
 Having her repeatedly take a lower, submissive position at your command reinforces your dominant position.
 If you’re still having a hard time, ask your veterinarian about special exercises designed to establish your dominance without aggression.